List of equipment of the Royal Moroccan Army: Utility vehicles

 The RMA's high-mobility multipurpose vehicles serves as cargo/troop carrier, weapons platform, and ambulance, among many other roles.
 4000 HMMWV in different versions, 1,200 URO VAMTACs and 800 URO VAM-TL are part of RMAs inventory, which also includes various CUCVs.
 378 GM Defense CUCVs (138 M1008, 188 M1009 and 52 M1028) and 278 M151s were received, and an unknown number of Santana Motor's Land Rover Model 88/106, Toyota FJ40, Jeep Auverland and Nissan Patrol ML-6 are also in service.
-An unknown number of ACMAT ALTV have also been purchased.
+An unknown number of ACMAT AVTL have also been purchased.

 Military logistics' missions are the storage, distribution, maintenance, evacuation, and disposition of materiel, the transport of personnel, the acquisition or construction, maintenance, operation, and disposition of facilities, the acquisition or furnishing of services and Medical and health service support.
 It is the most important part and considered the base for the main mission of the RMA.
 Because of its topography and extensive range of action, the transport and resupply of troops posted in the Wall and East Frontier, where aerial transport is impossible or counterproductive, the use of land transport is primordial.
 The amount of active equipment is unknown, but estimations are possible.
-The number of medium and heavy trucks, HETs and Palletized Load Systems (PLS) purchased or in service were 250 IVECO M3-21.14 TT, ~3500 M35 and Variants, 387 M54 and variants, ~1,000 M800 series, 195 M816 Wrecker, ~160 M900 series, ~1000 TRM10000/9000 BMH and 600 ACMAT VLRA.
+The number of medium and heavy trucks, HETs and Palletized Load Systems (PLS) purchased or in service were 250 IVECO M3-21.14 TT, ~3500 M35 and Variants, 387 M54 and variants, ~1,000 M800 series, 195 M816 Wrecker, ~160 M900 series, ~1000 TRM10000/9000 BMH, 600 ACMAT VLRA and 92 Tata LPTA 2445.
 An unknown number of Pegaso 3055, Mercedes-Benz Actros and Unimog are also in RMA's inventory.
 The Heavy Equipment Transport Systems (HETS) received were an unknown number of M746, 6 M747, 23 M1070, 133 M911 HETS and 100 IVECO TRACTOR.
 Two M1075 & M1076 Palletized load systems were also purchased.

 Armoured recovery vehicles (ARV) are used to repair damaged as well as broken-down armoured vehicles during combat, or to tow them out of the danger zone for more extensive repairs.
 For this mission 86 M578, 10 SK-105 ARV, 4 VT1A ARV and 81 M88 Recovery Vehicles were acquired.

 Military engineering vehicles are vehicles built for the construction work or for the transportation of combat engineers on the battlefield.
 Bulldozers are extensively used, all along with 6 M728 Combat Engineer Vehicle.

 Tanks

-Around 3335 tanks are in service: 150 VT-1A, 222 M1A1SA & 162 M1A2M, 148 T-72B and 427 M60A3/A3TTS Patton.
+Around 1100 tanks are in service: 54 VT-1A, 222 M1A1SA & 162 M1A2 SEPv3, 148 T-72B and 535 M60A1/A1 rise/A3/A3TTS.
 M48 Pattons were retired from active service and stored as reserve with the 1991 cease-fire, the SK-105 Kürassiers had the same fate.

-It was reported in December 2022 that Morocco was transferring T-72s to Ukraine.
+Some media outlets have claimed that Morocco transferred T‑72 tanks to Ukraine during the Russian invasion; however, this has been denied by Moroccan sources, and reports confirm that the tanks were sent to the Czech Republic only for modernization.